-Also known as Lap Band, gastric banding surgery, places a silicon band in the upper part of the stomach.
-On the inside of this band is a balloon that is attached on the other side to a port underneath the patient’s skin.
-The Lap Band works by squeezing the opening to the stomach and restricting the amount of food that one can eat at one meal.
+Also known as Lap-Band, gastric banding surgery places a silicon band in the upper part of the stomach.
+On the inside of this band is a balloon that is attached to the other side to a port underneath the patient’s skin.
+The Lap-Band works by squeezing the opening to the stomach and restricting the amount of food that one can eat at one meal.
 To create a tight squeeze, or “fit”, the band itself must be filled with saline (water).

 All About Lap Band Fills